 - Bundle cleanup is invoked after a reconfigure.

 Worker Groups facilitate authoring and management of configuration settings for a particular set of Workers.
-To create a new Worker Group, go to the Worker Groups top-level menu and click + Add New.
+To create a new Worker Group, click Groups from the left nav and, from the resulting Manage Groups page, click + Add New.

-Clicking on the newly created group will present you with an interface for authoring and validating its configuration.
-You can configure everything for this Group as if it were a single Cribl LogStream instance – using exactly the same visual interface for Routes, Pipelines, Sources, Destinations and System Settings.
+Click on newly created Group's Configure button to display an interface for authoring and validating its configuration.
+You can configure everything for this Group as if it were a single LogStream instance – using a similar visual interface for Routes, Pipelines, Sources, Destinations, and Group-specific Settings.

 To explicitly set passwords for Worker Groups, see User Authentication.